IMAIA: Interactive Maps AI Assistant for Travel Planning and Geo-Spatial Intelligence: Results

 \subsection{Comparison between human-centered path and turn-by-turn walking directions path}

-We compare human-centered guidance with conventional turn-by-turn directions routes (Figure~\ref{fig:daa_exp_1}).
-Turn-by-turn paths, generated from map topology, are constrained by predefined map data and may introduce unnecessary detours.
-In practice, pedestrians often prefer more direct or intuitive routes, such as open areas or informal shortcuts, reflecting a gap between algorithmic routing and human spatial reasoning.
-Human-centered guidance addresses this by pointing users toward the destination, allowing real-time adaptation based on their perception of walkable paths.
-As illustrated in Figure~\ref{fig:daa_exp_2}, our system integrates camera, geolocation, and orientation data to compute directional bearings and overlay AR cues.
-This method reduces detours, increases flexibility, and provides a more natural navigation experience in dynamic or unstructured environments where rigid step-by-step instructions may fail.
+We compare human-centered guidance with conventional turn-by-turn (TBT) navigation (Figure~\ref{fig:daa_exp_1}).
+TBT routes rely on map topology and predefined road graphs, which may introduce unnecessary detours.
+In contrast, pedestrians often choose more direct paths, such as crossing open spaces or taking informal shortcuts, revealing a gap between algorithmic routing and human spatial reasoning.
+Human-centered guidance addresses this limitation by directing users toward the destination using their first-person camera view and orientation.
+As illustrated in Figure~\ref{fig:daa_exp_2}, our system integrates camera input, geolocation, and device orientation to compute destination bearings and overlay AR guidance cues.
+We evaluate this approach on 10 last-100-meter navigation scenarios.
+Four scenarios require a turn where the destination is not directly visible, and six involve destinations that are visible but may be temporarily occluded.
+Walking time is measured relative to standard TBT navigation.
+In turn-required scenarios, human-centered guidance reduces average walking time from 3.28 (min) to 2.08 (min) (63.5\% of TBT).
+In directly visible scenarios, the reduction is larger, from 3.36 (min) to 1.07 (min) (32.1\% of TBT).
+These results indicate that bearing-aware, scene-informed guidance can significantly reduce detours and improve navigation efficiency.
+The interface and interaction design were further refined through informal feedback from approximately 15 users, improving clarity and usability and resulting in the final interface presented in the paper.